BenHeubl/using-an-api-tutorial/tutorial.md

 >
 > `var query = "https://rawgit.com/basilesimon/using-an-api-tutorial/master/cacheJSON.json";`

+# Challenge round!

+Here's three tasks to take this web page a step further.
+Answers are at the bottom of this page, but I'll give you a big hint: each of these requires no more than a single line of code to be changed.

+## Make each headline hyperlinked
+Wouldn't it be useful to be able to click through to each article?
+The URLs are returned in the API response - can you get those into the HTML?

+## Fetch articles on David Cameron instead of London
+London is boring.
+So is the prime minister, but at least his name poses a challenge: that space in the URL will need encoding.

+## Fetch articles published before 2010
+The API request URL contains a query (`q=London`) and an API key (`apikey={apikey}`).
+But it can contain other things, too.
+Check [the API documentation](http://docs.bbcnewslabs.co.uk/Juicer-2.html) for additional parameters, including one that can limit the time period of returned articles.

 # Beyond this tutorial
 You pretty much know the basics right now, so here are a couple of things you could do to learn a bit more.